Allen-Bartley/personal-portfolio/README.md

 More to come—each project reflects not just what I know, but how I apply it to real-world systems.

 ---

+## 🧰 Lab Documentation & Inventory

+I maintain a detailed [Personal Tech Inventory & Lab Documentation](https://github.com/Allen-Bartley/allen-lab-inventory) that showcases the tools, peripherals, and workflows I use in my homelab and study space.
+It includes:

+- Real-world field notes and problem-solving stories
+- Modular workspace design and system layout
+- Everyday carry gear and mobile lab toolkit
+- Future project planning for 3D printing services and asset tracking

+This repo reflects my philosophy of adaptability, documentation, and building systems that scale with purpose.

+---
 ## 🧭 Technical Journeys

 These logs document my long-term engagement with specific technologies, highlighting how I explore, adapt, and evolve my skills over time.
 Unlike single-scope projects, these journeys reflect continuous learning, experimentation, and systems thinking across multiple tools and platforms.